nkewden/tdd-lifetracker/README.md

 This application will be built using the battle-tested PERN stack - PostgreSQL, Express, React, and Node.

+- [x] Develop a full-fledged authentication system using PostgreSQL and Bcrypt
+- [x] Provide users with an Express API they can interact with to store user-related activity
+- [x] Construct multiple Models that implement the core business logic associated with tracking users' lives
+- [x] Write SQL queries that aggregate user statistics and provide summary overviews about their activity
+- [x] Design a React frontend that interacts with the API using an API service class
+- [x] Build multiple pages and forms that communicate with the server using HTTP requests
+- [x] Store user-authenticated JWT tokens in the browser's local storage for persisted authentication
+- [x] Employ useEffect and useState hooks to manage application state on the frontend

 ## Week 4 - Part 1